-Tasks are a great way to not only ensure the agenda that people have but also to self-organize an individual.
-Additionally, when you think about a pipeline, you have those different stages that have to be set up to be complex.
-It’s really important to let people know at the right time that there is some action that they need to take to help move this opportunity along through the pipeline.
+Tasks are a great way not only to ensure the agenda that people have but also to self-organise an individual.
+Additionally, when you think about a pipeline, you have those different stages that you need to set up to be complex.
+It’s essential to let people know at the right time that there is some action that they need to take.
+This helps in moving the opportunity along through the pipeline.

-The traditional UI of the pipeline feature is just being able to look at the opportunities based on where they are in the pipeline and where you need to go.
+The traditional UI of the pipeline feature is just looking at the opportunities based on where they are in the pipeline and where you need to go.

-Being able to prioritize how you’re spending your time is so impactful and that’s going to allow you to be more effective because between leveraging tasks and then understanding what the pipeline is built for and how your process should roll, you’ll be able to do far more work and have a far greater footprint than you would if you were just jotting notes down.
+Being able to prioritise how you’re spending your time is so impactful, and that will help improve your effectiveness.
+Between leveraging tasks and understanding what the pipeline is built for and how your process should roll, you’ll be able to do far more work.
+You can also have a far greater footprint than you would if you were simply jotting notes down.

 Measuring Your Impact on Opportunity Pipelines

-These methods can help you to measure the impact of your various tracking and reporting efforts on your opportunity pipelines:
+These methods can help you to measure the impact of all your tracking and reporting efforts on your opportunity pipelines:

 Sales Reports: Track everything from stage conversions to sales performance.
-Use custom reports for added customization.
+Use custom reports for added customisation.

 Multi-Touch Attribution (MTA): Use attribution models and conversion goals for holistic initiative reporting.